argoproj/argo-workflows/community/sustainability_effort.md

 Next, look for the Pull Requests which have no existing Assignee.

-In the case of a Reviewer being the Assignee, once the Reviewer has approved the PR, then  can request a review from one or more Approvers.
+In the case of a Reviewer being the Assignee, once the Reviewer has approved the PR, they can request a review from one or more Approvers.

 ### Authoring PRs